Yogsther/mini-rumble/README.md

 ##### What is it?

 Mini Rumble is a mini-game collection with a varity of games.
 The Engine is dynamic and makes it easy to add new games.
-Making your own mini-game for Mini Rumble is easy with the rich documentation and easy-to-use API (Coming soon).
+Making your own mini-game for Mini Rumble is easy with the rich documentation and easy-to-use API.

 Currently the game is avalible to play online, but will later also be avalible as a desctop application.
-Using the desctop application will increase performance and allow for quicker

 ##### Controlls: